 As if to serendipitously drive home the point made above about the dangers of identifying any song by its title alone, Malone’s Croppy Boy, which starts “Good men and true in this house do dwell”, is not to be confused with an earlier ballad of the same title, beginning “It was early, early all in the spring”.
 This earlier broadside has different words and a different melody to the song we are concerned with.
 The melody of this earlier Croppy Boy was later associated with two other broadsides that entered the oral tradition, Lord Franklin (about Rear-Admiral Sir John Franklin’s fatal voyage in 1845 to find the North West passage, a much-sought route through the Arctic) and McCafferty (about Patrick McCaffrey, an Irish recruit in the English army who, after a disagreement with his captain and a sentence of confinement, shot dead his captain and his commanding officer and was therefore executed in 1862).

 And, to drive the point home further still, some traditional Scottish Gaelic waulking songs – sung communally and rhythmically in time with beating newly-woven tweed against a surface such as a table to soften it – have repeated phrases that, to an English ear, sound very much like Callino Casturame, such as Chailìn òg an stiùir thù mise (Little girl, will you guide me) and Chailìn òg an stiùrmachaì (The helmsman’s little daughter).
 You can hear 12 recordings of such songs, collected between 1938 and 1965, by searching for Calen o on the Tobar an Dualchais website.
 Some writers have tried to argue for a connection between a supposed lost Irish original, the English broadside of 1582 and these Scottish waulking songs, purely on the basis of a few similar-sounding words nearly 300 years apart.
-Without access to a supposed original Irish song, with no links between the songs except for differently-worded but similar-sounding titles, with no evidence of the English song in the Irish tradition, and without any supporting evidence to link the song in question with Scotland, there is no confirming data for a genealogical link between any of these songs.
+Without access to a supposed original Irish song, with no links between the songs except for differently-worded but similar-sounding titles, with no evidence of the English song in the Irish tradition, and without any supporting evidence to link the song in question with Scotland, there is nothing to connect any of these songs.
+There is not one missing link in the supposed genealogy of Callino: every link is missing.
 To make an analogy, the line in Bad Moon Rising by Creedence Clearwater Revival, “There’s a bad moon on the rise”, can be misheard as ‘There’s a bathroom on the right’.
 This doesn’t mean that Bad Moon Rising has any real connection with She Came In Through The Bathroom Window by The Beatles, or Mirror in the Bathroom by The English Beat, or Flushed from the Bathroom of Your Heart by Johnny Cash, or any other songs involving or implying bathrooms.
-Likewise, the Callino story doesn’t have just one missing link: every link is missing.

 One remaining reference illustrates public recognition of the song, but throws no light on the linguistic origin of its title.
 In 1610, John Davies was licensed to print his work, first published in 1611, The scourge of folly.
 Consisting of satyricall epigramms, and others in honor of many noble and worthy persons of our land.
 Together, with a pleasant (though discordant) descant vpon most English prouerbes: and others.
 Davies has an epigram referring to classical Greek speech writer, Andocides (c.
 440 BC–c.
 390 BC).